valancej/documentation/_general/about/self-hosted-scm.md

 We are currently planning a beta to make available a limited number of IPs for whitelisting and network access purposes.

-For now, the above ports need to be made available to the public internet but please [get in touch](mailto:solutions@codeship.com) if you are interested in our upcoming IP whitelisting feature.
+For now, the above ports need to be made available to the public internet but please [contact us](mailto:solutions@codeship.com) if you are interested in our upcoming IP whitelisting feature.

 ## SCM Feature Requests